Hew Campbell of Loudon

 Hew Campbell of Loudon (died 1561) was a Scottish landowner.

 He was a son of Hugh Campbell of Loudon and Isobel Wallace.

 Campbell was Sheriff of Ayr.
 His first name is sometimes spelled "Hugh" or "Huw".
 He signed his name "Hew Campbell".

-Gilbert Kennedy, 2nd Earl of Cassilis was murdered at Prestwick by the followers of Hew Campbell of Loudon, sheriff of Ayr in August 1527, over a quarrel about the lands of Turnberry.
+Gilbert Kennedy, 2nd Earl of Cassillis (Scottish Gaelic: Gille-Brigte Mac Cinnéide) was murdered at Prestwick by followers of Hew Campbell in August 1527, over a quarrel about the lands of Turnberry.
+The Gaelic song 'Òran Bagraidh' may relate to this event.

 Marriage and family

-He married Elizabeth Stewart, a daughter of Matthew Stewart, 2nd Earl of Lennox and Elizabeth Hamilton.
+Campbell married Elizabeth Stewart, a daughter of Matthew Stewart, 2nd Earl of Lennox and Elizabeth Hamilton.

 He married secondly, Agnes Drummond, a daughter of John Drummond of Innerpeffray and Margaret Stewart.